Heat exchangers are typically classified according to flow arrangement and type of construction.

 - counter-flow arrangement

 Heat transfer in a heat exchanger usually involves convection in each fluid and thermal conduction through the wall separating the two fluids.
-In the analysis of heat exchangers, it is often convenient to work with an overall heat transfer coefficient, known as a U-factor.
+It is often convenient to work with an overall heat transfer coefficient, known as a U-factor, in analyzing heat exchangers.
 The U-factor is defined by an expression analogous to Newton’s law of cooling.
 Moreover, engineers also use the logarithmic mean temperature difference (LMTD) to determine the temperature driving force for heat transfer in heat exchangers.

-The classic example of a heat exchanger is found in an internal combustion engine in which an engine coolant flows through radiator coils and air flows past the coils, which cools the coolant and heats the incoming air.
+The classic example of a heat exchanger is found in an internal combustion engine in which an engine coolant flows through radiator coils, and air flows past the coils, which cools the coolant and heats the incoming air.
 In power engineering, common applications of heat exchangers include steam generators, fan coolers, cooling water heat exchangers, and condensers.
-For example, steam generator is used to convert feedwater into steam from heat produced in a nuclear reactor core.
-The steam produced drives the turbine.
+For example, a steam generator converts feedwater into steam from heat produced in a nuclear reactor core, and the steam produced drives the turbine.

 Special Reference: John R. Thome, Engineering Data Book III.
 Wolverine Tube Inc. 2004.